eduart77/mobile2025/README.md

 Description:
 RoomScan Pro is a mobile application that helps homeowners and renters visualize and manage their living spaces.
-The app uses your iPhone's advanced LiDAR sensor to create detailed 3D scans of rooms, or allows you to upload existing apartment floor plans.
-Once scanned, you can virtually arrange furniture, plan renovations, and share room layouts with family members or contractors.
+The app allows you to upload existing apartment floor plans (image/PDF/SVG) or draw basic room outlines and enter dimensions.
+Once a floor plan is provided, you can virtually arrange furniture, plan renovations, and share room layouts with family members or contractors.
 The app stores all your room data securely on your device and syncs it to the cloud, so you can access your layouts from any device.
 Whether you're moving to a new place, redecorating, or just want to see how new furniture would look, RoomScan Pro makes space planning simple and intuitive.

 Domain details:
 Entity 1: Room